The First Week of Every Consulting Engagement Is Wasted. Here's How to Take It Back.

 Most consultants spend their first week chasing clients for intake documents and rebuilding context from scratch.
 An automated client intake form for consultants that pre-fills from public data changes what that first week looks like.

-By the time I had enough context to do real work, 11 days had passed since signature.
-The client had already emailed twice asking about timelines.
+By the time your firm has enough context to do real work, 11 days have passed since signature.
+The client has already emailed twice asking about timelines.
+Your associate is stuck.
+So you step in.
+The whole point of having a team disappears at the moment the engagement clock starts.

 Sound familiar?

 This isn't an organizational failure on the client's side.
-It's a structural problem in how consultants collect intake information.
+It's a structural problem in how boutique consulting firms collect intake.
 And the fix isn't better follow-up emails or more detailed checklists.
-It's an automated client intake form for consultants that arrives pre-populated with what's already publicly available, so you're not starting from zero and your client isn't buried in homework before the engagement even begins.
+It's an automated client intake form for consultants that arrives pre-populated with what's already publicly available, so your associates aren't starting from zero, your client isn't buried in homework before the engagement begins, and your lead consultant doesn't have to step in to rescue week one.
+See how Audity works for your team.

-The Pattern Every Consultant Recognizes (But Rarely Names)
+The Pattern Every Consulting Firm Recognizes (But Rarely Names)

 Here's the sequence that plays out on virtually every engagement.